timescale/promscale/README.md

 You can also [build binaries from source](docs/binary.md#building-from-source).

-#### ⎈ Helm (sub)chart for Timescale-Prometheus Connector only
+#### ⎈ Helm (sub)chart for Promscale Connector only

-A Helm chart for only the Timescale-Prometheus Connector is available in the [helm-chart directory](helm-chart/README.md) of this repository.
+A Helm chart for only the Promscale Connector is available in the [helm-chart directory](helm-chart/README.md) of this repository.

 This is used as a Helm dependency from the `tobs`